dainst/cilantro/README.md

 *  Alternatively you can run the complete build script out of the [build-scripts repository](https://github.com/dainst/build-scripts/).
-  After cloing the repo into your workspace, run the following command from within your cilantro directory.
+  After cloning the repo into your workspace, run the following command from within your cilantro directory.

     `../build-scripts/cilantro-build.sh`